Chapter 2 : Water Angel's big mistake.

 "Ahh, Harry, you're close there.
 It's not death but something happier.
 You'll know it when you find it."
 It was Mr Weasley, Harry felt embarrassed because Mr Weasley had heard him talking to himself.

 "Sorry, what, Mr Weasley?
 I'll know when I find what?"
-Harry asked, knowing that answers don't come clear in the Wizarding World.
+Harry asked, knowing that answers don't come simply in the Wizarding World.

 "Harry, if I tell you, then you won't know when you find it.
 You'll know before you find it, and that's all wrong."
 Mr Weasley smiled, this was something Dumbledore would say, had his Professor told Mr Weasley to tell him that?
 If he had, why?